k1booshehri/FinitieAutomata/README.md

 3
 <br />
-In the above input, the machine in question has 4 states, where q0 is the starting state, and q1 and q3 are also states They are final states.
-The accepted language of this machine has the alphabet {b, a}. a, q1, q0 to this It means that if the car is in q0 state and sees a, it enters q1 state.
+In the above input, the machine in question has 4 states, where q0 is the starting state, and q1 and q3 are also states that are final states.
+The accepted language of this machine has the alphabet {b, a}. a, q1, q0.
+It means that if the machine is in q0 state and sees a, it enters q1 state.
 If alphabetical of the language is not in these rules, it means λ.
 <br />
 The following figure represents the desired input machine:
 <br />